 Welcome to miller's pond, a poetry site that welcomes poets with a wide range of poetic styles, structures, and subjects.

-Submissions for the 2014 Fall issue are closed.
-Any submissions received from this point will be considered for the Winter 2015 issue and will not be read until sometime in late December.
-The editor, Julie, reads poems in late December (Winter issue), April (Spring issue), and August (Fall issue).
+Any submissions received from this point will be considered for the Spring 2015 issue and will not be read until sometime in late March.
+The editor, Julie, reads poems in late December (Winter issue), March/April (Spring issue), and August (Fall issue).

-Please see my Guidelines for further information on how to submit to miller's pond.
+Please see the Guidelines for further information on how to submit to miller's pond.
 Poets who don't get an email either accepting or declining their submissions are the poets who didn't follow the guidelines.

 Our shelves are overflowing with past issues of miller's pond and we need to make room for future book projects!